 If you work in hot temperatures, it is important to stay hydrated and take breaks so that you can stay healthy despite the heat.

 Heat stress can have long-lasting repercussions on your life.
-If you are a victim of heat stress due to unsafe working conditions, please contact a Raleigh workplace injury lawyer from Law Office of Sam Scudder, at (252) 222-0227 today.
+If you are a victim of heat stress due to unsafe working conditions, please contact a Morehead City workplace injury lawyer from Law Office of Sam Scudder, at (252) 222-0227 today.